gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-09-28-a-haze-of-inspiration.md

 ## Navigating the haze

 I often pause and examine my own creative process.
 This serves a number of purposes: it helps me notice opportunities for improvement that might otherwise be missed along the way.
-If my head is down, I might not notice that I can save time by refining my workflow, or gain new understanding from looking at a problem from a different angle or through a different lens.
+If my head is down, I might not notice that I can save time by refining my workflow, or gain new understanding by looking at a problem from a different angle or through a different lens.

 Tracking or keeping a record of things you find inspiring is very useful.
 Some might use Pinterest, bookmark managers, scrap books, print outs, notebooks, folders of saved files.
 Whatever works for you, really.